ryscheng/www.raymondcheng.net/_posts/2018-11-25-git-yubikey.md

 will manage the keys. `git` and `ssh` can then be configured to consult the `gpg-agent` for signing commits and SSH authentication by default (instead of `ssh-agent`).

+**New machines**
+If you have already generated the keys on your Yubikey and just want to setup your computer to use it, skip to ["Setup gpg-agent"](#setup-gpg-agent)

 ---
 ## Table of Contents
 - [Install tools](#install-tools)